AI-Riksarkivet/htrflow/README.md

 ---

-# **htrflow_core**
+# **htrflow**

 > [!NOTE]
 > This repo is a work in progress ⚠️

-htrflow_core is a part of the htrflow suite, which is the National Archives of Sweden's open source project for handwritten text recogntion.
+htrflow is a part of the htrflow suite, which is the National Archives of Sweden's open source project for handwritten text recogntion.

 ## Installation